 Field/setting Description Type of LDAP Server Choose one of the following options: OpenLDAP Microsoft Active Directory.
 Active Directory is an implementation of LDAP/LDAPS directory services by Microsoft for use in Windows environments.
 Security Determine whether you would like to use Transport Layer Security (TLS) encryption, which allows the PX2 to communicate securely with the LDAPS server.
-Three options are available: StartTLS TLSNone D .
-Port (None/StartTLS) The default Port is 389.
+Three options are available: StartTLS TLS None Port (None/StartTLS) The default Port is 389.
 Either use the standard LDAP TCP port or specify another port.
 Port (TLS) Configurable only when "TLS" is selected in the Security field.
 The default is 636.
 Either use the default port or specify another one.
-Enable verification of LDAP Server Select this checkbox if it is required to validate the LDAP server's certificate by the PX2 prior to the connection.
-Certificate If the certificate validation fails, the connection is refused.
+Enable verification of LDAP Server Certificate Select this checkbox if it is required to validate the LDAP server's certificate by the PX2 prior to the connection.
+If the certificate validation fails, the connection is refused.
 CA Certificate Consult your AA server administrator to get the CA certificate file for the LDAPS server.
-Click Browse to select and install the certificate file.
+Browse Click Browse to select and install the certificate file.
 Click Show to view the installed certificate's content.
 Click Remove to delete the installed certificate if it is inappropriate.
-Allow expired and not yet valid Select this checkbox to make the authentication succeed regardless of the certificate's validity period. certificates After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.
+Allow expired and not yet valid certificates Select this checkbox to make the authentication succeed regardless of the certificate's validity period.
+After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.
 Anonymous Bind Use this checkbox to enable or disable anonymous bind.
 To use anonymous bind, select this checkbox.
 When a Bind DN and password are required to bind to the external LDAP/LDAPS server, deselect this checkbox.

-Field/setting Description Bind DN equired after deselecting the Anonymous Bind checkbox. istinguished Name (DN) of the user who is permitted to search the DAP directory in the defined search base.
+Field/setting Description Bind DN Required after deselecting the Anonymous Bind checkbox.
+Distinguished Name (DN) of the user who is permitted to search the LDAP directory in the defined search base.
 Bind Password, Confirm Bind Password Required after deselecting the Anonymous Bind checkbox.
 Enter the Bind password.
 Base DN for Search Distinguished Name (DN) of the search base, which is the starting point of the LDAP search.
-Example: ou=dev,dc=example,dc=com Login Name Attribute The attribute of the LDAP user class which denotes the login name. • Usually it is the uid.
-User Entry Object Class The object class for user entries. • Usually it is inetOrgPerson.
+Example: ou=dev, dc=example, dc=com Login Name Attribute The attribute of the LDAP user class which denotes the login name.
+Usually it is the uid.
+User Entry Object Class The object class for user entries.Usually it is inetOrgPerson.
 User Search Subfilter Search criteria for finding LDAP user objects within the directory tree.
-Active Directory Domain The name of the Active Directory Domain. • Example: testradius.com

-4. To verify if the authentication configuration is set correctly, click Test Connection to check whether the PX2 can connect to the new server successfully.

-Tip: You can also test the connection on the Authentication page after finishing adding servers.
-See Managing External Authentication Settings (on page 232).
+Active Directory Domain The name of the Active Directory Domain.
+Example: testradius.com To verify if the authentication configuration is set correctly, click T Connection to check whether the PX2 can connect to the new serve successfully.
+Tip: You can also test the connection on the Authentication page a finishing adding servers.
+See Managing External Authentication Settings (on page 229).
+5 Click Add Server.
+The new I DAP server is listed on the